DOWNLOAD OUR FALL '20–SPRING '21 APPLICATION

 Children who attend Strawberry Preschool must be toilet trained.
 We understand that occasional "accidents" happen and are to be expected, especially when children are adjusting to a new school setting.
 We have extra clothes for this contingency.
 Should a child be continually wetting or soiling him/herself, staff will ask the parents to withdraw their child until toilet training is fully accomplished.

-There are new California state licensing rules, signed by Governor Brown, requiring everyone who volunteers or works in the classroom to have the following 3 vaccines:
+California state licensing rules signed into law by former Governor Brown require everyone who volunteers or works in the classroom to have the following 3 vaccines:

 —MMR (Measles, Mumps and Rubella)